Lavabit

 Lavabit is an open-source encrypted webmail service, founded in 2004.
-The service suspended its operations on August 8, 2013 after the U.S. Federal Government ordered it to turn over its Secure Sockets Layer (SSL) private keys, in order to allow the government to spy on Edward Snowden's email.
+The service suspended its operations on August 8, 2013, after the U.S. Federal Government ordered it to turn over its Transport Layer Security (TLS) private keys, in order to allow the government to spy on Edward Snowden's email.

-Lavabit's owner and operator, Ladar Levison, announced on January 20, 2017 that Lavabit would start operating again, using the new Dark Internet Mail Environment (DIME), which is an end-to-end email encryption platform designed to be more surveillance-resistant.
+Lavabit's owner and operator, Ladar Levison, announced on January 20, 2017, that Lavabit would start operating again, using the new Dark Internet Mail Environment (DIME), which is an end-to-end email encryption platform designed to be more surveillance-resistant.
 However, as of June 2017, while the DIME transition was being completed, service was only being offered to past customers and those who took advantage of the early signup offer.
-As of October 2017, the ability for new customers to purchase service was again being offered.
+As of October 2017, new customers were again being offered the opportunity to purchase service.

 History

-Lavabit was founded by Texas-based programmers who formed Nerdshack LLC, renamed Lavabit LLC the next year, who cited privacy concerns about Gmail, Google's free, widely used email service, and their use of the content of users' email to generate advertisements and marketing data.
+Lavabit was founded by Texas-based programmers who formed Nerdshack LLC (renamed Lavabit LLC the next year), citing privacy concerns about Gmail, Google's free, widely used email service, and their use of the content of users' email to generate advertisements and marketing data.
 Lavabit offered significant privacy protection for their users' email, including asymmetric encryption.
-The strength of the cryptographic methods used was of a level that is presumed impossible for even intelligence agencies to crack.
+The strength of the cryptographic methods used was of a level that is presumed impossible even for intelligence agencies to crack.
 In August 2013, Lavabit had about 410,000 users and offered free and paid accounts with levels of storage ranging from 128 megabytes to 8 gigabytes.
 In January 2011, Lavabit had launched a shared web hosting service.

 Before the Snowden incident, Lavabit had complied with previous search warrants.
 For example, in June 2013 a search warrant was executed against a Lavabit account for suspected possession of child pornography.

 Connection to Edward Snowden

 Lavabit received media attention in July 2013 when it was revealed that Edward Snowden was using the Lavabit email address Ed_Snowden@lavabit.com to invite human rights lawyers and activists to a press conference during his confinement at Sheremetyevo International Airport in Moscow.
 The day after Snowden revealed his identity, the United States federal government served a court order, dated June 10, 2013, and issued under 18 USC 2703(d), a 1994 amendment of the Stored Communications Act, asking for metadata on a customer who was unnamed.
 Kevin Poulsen of Wired wrote that "the timing and circumstances suggest" that Snowden was this customer.
-In July 2013 the federal government obtained a search warrant demanding that Lavabit give away the private SSL keys to its service affecting all Lavabit users.
+In July 2013 the federal government obtained a search warrant demanding that Lavabit give away the private SSL keys to its service, affecting all Lavabit users.
 A 2016 redaction error confirmed that Edward Snowden was the target.